A shopping cart is the centerpiece of almost every e-commerce website.

 Let’s have a look at how a shopping cart works in SAP Commerce under the hood and how to avoid making mistakes in shopping cart customization.

-- Add am item to a cart
+- Add an item to a cart

-- Change quantity of an item
+- Change the quantity of an item

 Add To Cart